pathfindertools/connectivity-site/content/pages/index.md

           WebSocket Secure is Websocket that doesn’t use HTTP, but HTTPS, to do the Upgrade request.
 That means that in addition to the 5 round trips listed above, there’ll be another roundtrip for the TLS handshake.
+        language: javascript
-      - cardType: pullquote
+      - cardType: basic
         headline: TLS Certificate Verification in the Browser
-        text: >
-          When establishing a connection to a web server, the client asks the server for a TLS certificate.
-Conceptually, the TLS certificate says “the domain [libp2p.io](http://libp2p.io/) belongs to the owner of this certificate”, together with a (cryptographic) signature.

-          Of course, the browser can’t just trust any signature.
+        text: "When establishing a connection to a web server, the client asks the server for a TLS certificate.
+Conceptually, the TLS certificate says “the domain\_[libp2p.io](http://libp2p.io/)\_belongs to the owner of this certificate”, together with a (cryptographic) signature.\n\nOf course, the browser can’t just trust any signature.
 If an attacker wants to impersonate libp2p.io, she can just sign her own certificate.
 Browsers are shipped with a list of signatories, called Certificate Authorities (CA) that they trust.
-The most widely used CA on the internet is LetsEncrypt.

-          This is a problem for libp2p.
+The most widely used CA on the internet is LetsEncrypt.\n\nThis is a problem for libp2p.
 Most nodes on the network don’t even have a domain name, let alone a (CA-signed) certificate.
-Nodes that do can already configure WebSocket Secure in their libp2p node, but only very few nodes.
+Nodes that do can already configure WebSocket Secure in their libp2p node, but only very few nodes.\n"
+        language: javascript
-      - cardType: pullquote
+      - cardType: basic
         headline: ACME to the rescue?
         text: >
           The ACME protocol allows a server to obtain a certificate from a CA